apereo/apereo.github.io/_posts/cas/2017-07-05-cas-contribution-guide.md

 In other words,

 - There is no *"We vs. You"*.
-- There is no *"some folks can only fix certain issues and some can't"*.
+- There is no *"Some folks can only fix certain issues and some can't"*.
-- There is no *"Person X made the change; so X must fix it too" (aka code ownership)
+- There is no *"Person X made the change; so X must fix it too"* (aka code ownership)

 Of course, if you are a newcomer to the project and have just begun to understand the ins and outs of the [CAS project codebase](https://apereo.github.io/2017/06/12/cas-codebase-overview/), there may certainly be areas in which you might find more comfort to slowly get your feet wet.
 You're welcome to [ask for suggestions](https://apereo.github.io/cas/Mailing-Lists.html).
 For the most part, the work item you wish to work on should be something you find interesting and enjoyable with some degree of practicality.